HowTo: pxlBlck – Install and configure the pxlBlck plugin

 • Help: A click on it leads you to an overview page with all pxlBlck articles

-• Dial version: This option configures the dial or animation that is displayed during normal operation.
+• Dial version: This option configures the clock face or the animation that is displayed during normal operation.
 More on this below.

-• Leading zeros enabled: With this function you can activate leading zeros.
-Eg if activated the time "8:15" will be displayed as "08:15"
+• Leading zeros enabled: You can use this function to activate leading zeros.
+For example, the time "08:15" becomes the display "8:15"

-• Display brightness: This sets the screen brightness of the display contents in 15 steps
+• Display brightness: This adjusts the screen brightness of the displayed content in 15 gradations

-• Minimum brightness: With this option, a specific absolute value can be set for the lowest brightness.
-So you can set an absolute value for "extreme darkness" and avoid possible color distortions.
+• Minimal brightness: This option allows you to set a specific absolute value for the lowest brightness.
+This allows you to set an absolute value for "extreme darkness" and avoid any color distortions.

-• Hour, Minute & Background: Here you can set the color for the respective group.
-These groups change according to the set dial under "Dial version".
+• Hour, Minute & Background: The color for the respective group can be set here.
+These groups change depending on the dial set under "Dial version".
 More information on this below.

 Configuration of the pxlBlck using commands

-In addition to being able to configure your pxlBlck using the options in the web menu, you can also configure the plugin using commands.
+In addition to configuring your pxlBlck using the options in the web menu, you can also configure the plugin using commands.

-This has the advantage that you can also adjust settings via MQTT, HTTP call or using rules during operation.
+This has the advantage that you can also adjust settings via MQTT, HTTP call or with the help of rules during operation.

-You can find information on this in the article pxlBlck – Commands for configuring the pxlBlck
+You can find more information in the article pxlBlck - Commands for configuring the pxlBlck

 Show animations on the pxlBlck

-With the help of the commands, various information can be displayed on your pxlBlck.
+The commands can be used to display various information on your pxlBlck.
 How you can trigger and configure animations is described in the following article.

 Show icons on the pxlBlck

-In addition to animations, predefined icons can also be displayed on the pxlBlck.
+In addition to animations, predefined icons can also be shown on the display of the pxlBlck.
 How to create icons, transfer them to the pxlBlck and display them is described in the following article.

 Have fun with the project